Blonde rasta girl spinning dreads around at Varadero Beach, Cuba

 It went downhill from there in the following months though.
 Because of working on the extensions, I didn’t take care of the grown out hairs on my scalp before starting my travels in September.
 And during my travels, I didn’t find any time to do it.
 By November it was such a mess that I didn’t feel able to do it myself.

-When I was in Richmond, VA, I looked for hair salons who could help me.
+When I was in Richmond, VA, I looked for hair salons that could help me.
 But I only found some for African hair.
 One lady promised me she could handle my hair.
 To my disappointment, she couldn’t.
-She put wax in, turned the dreads around themselves and added heat.
+She put wax in, turned the dreads around themselves, and added heat.
 Afterward, it looked even worse than before and I was very frustrated.
 A couple of days later I went to complain and got my money back.

 The Struggle Continues in Jamaica